slbailey/retrowaves/tower/docs/contracts/FFMPEG_SUPERVISOR_CONTRACT.md

 - [S21] On process exit, supervisor must attempt to read and log all available stderr output before restarting.
 - [S21.2] **Non-string stderr/exit log hygiene**:
   - Supervisor MUST defensively handle cases where `exit_code` or stderr data is not a plain string (e.g., unittest mocks).
 Logs MUST degrade gracefully without logging MagicMock representations.
-- [S21.1] Exit code logging on stdin failures:
+- [S21.1] Exit code logging on stdout/stderr EOF and stdin failures:
   - On any failure where FFmpeg stdout reaches EOF or the process is detected as exited (poll() is not None), the supervisor MUST:
     - Attempt to retrieve and log the encoder process return code.
     - If the return code is unavailable (None) due to process being killed, terminated abnormally, or race conditions, the supervisor MUST log a clear message indicating the exit code could not be determined (e.g. "exit code: unknown - process may have been killed").